-The EPIET fellow will be encouraged to participate in specific surveillance projects, outbreak investigations and in our teaching activities.
+The EPIET fellow will be encouraged to participate in specific research and surveillance projects, outbreak investigations as well as in our teaching activities.

 We offer project outlines for epidemiological studies but also invite the fellow to contribute own ideas.
 LZG fellows can draw on the experience of the excellent EPIET/FETP infrastructure at the Robert Koch Institute (RKI), Berlin, including weekly academic sessions (telephone conferencing) and quarterly meetings held at RKI.

-The LZGA provides best conditions to fulfill the EPIET requirements and to acquire a sound expertise in infectious disease epidemiology.
-Short-term international assignments are supported.
+The LZG provides best conditions to fulfill the EPIET requirements and to acquire a sound expertise in infectious disease epidemiology.

 Like all EPIET and PAE fellows in Germany, the LZG fellow has the opportunity to enroll in the Master of Science in Applied Epidemiology (MSAE) program (120 ECTS points) which is organized by RKI and Charité University, the medical university of Berlin.

 Primary supervision is provided by Annette Jurke.
 She is the head of the department responsible for the EPIET training, an experienced supervisor and a senior expert in applied infectious disease epidemiology.
 Sebastian Thole, who graduated EPIET Member State-track in 2018 at LZG.NRW offers project supervision.
 Other supervisors depend on the projects chosen.

 Currently there are seven experienced infectious diseases epidemiologists, three microbiologists and other experts at the site, all happy to support the EPIET fellow.